 (d) Through discussions with personnel and a review of approved procedures, determine if radiation protection and technical support personnel contribute to the development, review, and approval of procedures.
 Determine if unique and/or complex high radiation work procedures are reviewed and approved by personnel responsible for work performance.

 (e) Incorporating accepted human factors principles on format and writing style into procedures increases the likelihood that the procedures will be easier to use and follow.
-Standards for format and writing style can usually be found in the guide.
-Usability should be determined by evaluating the degree to which procedures follow the guidance outlined in the guide.
+Standards for format and writing style can usually be found in the licensee’s writer’s guide.
+Usability should be determined by evaluating the degree to which procedures follow the guidance outlined in the writer’s guide.

-(f) When a guide is not available or if the guide is in question, procedure usability can be determined by evaluating the elements of writing style, format, and organization described in IP 42700, Plant Procedures
+(f) When a writer’s guide is not available or if the writer’s guide is in question, procedure usability can be determined by evaluating the elements of writing style, format, and organization described in IP 42700, “Plant Procedures.”

 (g) Verify temporary procedures were properly approved and did not conflict with technical specification requirements.
 Review a sample of temporary procedure changes issued during the past year to determine that the approval and subsequent review requirements of the technical specifications are being followed.
 Determine whether the licensee has procedural limitations on how long a temporary procedure or a temporary procedure change can be in effect, and compare this with observed practices.